smncd/kirby-image-formats/README.md

 ### Fully support Avif

-Using Imagick to generate Avif images from Png's seems to be a bit of a hit or miss, since background opacity aren't carried over, so until I find a solution to that, Avif's will only be create for Jpg's.
+Using Imagick to generate Avif images from Png's seems to be a bit of a hit or miss, since background opacity aren't carried over, so until I find a solution to that, Avif's will only be created for Jpg's.

 ### Config options